Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Experiments

-To further explore the effectiveness of a generalist model from joint training, we verify its transfer ability to a new dataset for each task that has not been seen.
-Here we treat the following three models as the pre-trained models that are fully fine-tuned on three unseen datasets for each task: \textbf{ViT-B} pre-trained on Kinetics-400, \textbf{Baseline$_{[TASK]}$} trained on one dataset for each task (THUMOS14 for TAD, Breakfast for TAS and Kinetics-GEBD for GEBD), and \textbf{Temporal2Seq$_{data}$} trained on all three datasets.
+\textbf{Study on the Generalization of Temporal2Seq.} To further explore the effectiveness of a generalist model from joint training, we verify its transfer ability to a new dataset for each task.
+Here we treat the following three models as the pre-trained models that are fully fine-tuned on three unseen datasets (FineAction, GTEA and TAPOS) for each task: \textbf{ViT-B} pre-trained on Kinetics-400~\citep{k400}, \textbf{Baseline$_{[TASK]}$} trained on one dataset for each task (THUMOS14 for TAD, Breakfast for TAS and Kinetics-GEBD for GEBD), and \textbf{Temporal2Seq$_{data}$} trained on all three datasets.
 Shown in Table~\ref{table:generalization}, with the introduction of each dataset belonging to each task, the model has learned the priors from each specific dataset.
 So the results of \textbf{Baseline$_{[TASK]}$} are better than \textbf{ViT-B}.
-Furthermore, the results are further improved on all three new datasets based on \textbf{Temporal2Seq$_{data}$}, which demonstrates the better generalization of Temporal2Seq.
-See Appendix~\ref{sec:full_results_generalization_gebd} for complete results of GEBD.
+Furthermore, the results are further improved on all three new datasets based on \textbf{Temporal2Seq$_{batch}$}, demonstrating the better generalization ability.